MINIMALIST LIFESTYLE TIPS: HOW TO EMBRACE MINIMALIST LIVING EVERY DAY

 13. Clutter that you can’t see

 Minimalist living isn’t just about the clutter that trips you up.
-Clutter can invade our homes and life in many different ways.
-Here are some tips to avoid the build-up of mental clutter that fogs our brains and prevents us thinking clearly.
+Clutter can invade our homes and life in many different ways, including the things that aren’t actual things.

 14. Be mindful and present

-When you’re busy looking into the future you fail to appreciate what you have right now.
-Minimalist living encourages you to define your priorities in the here and now and when you do that, you learn to be present and engaged.
 Avoid multi-tasking, adding too many things to your To Do list, overbooking and overstretching yourself.
-Be mindful and aware of what you’re doing and where you are, right now.
+Be mindful and aware of what you’re doing and where you are.

 15. Address your mindset

 How you think about things determines how you feel about them.
-How you feel about things often determines the decisions and actions you take and make.
-Here are some essential mindsets to help you get the most out of life.
+In turn, how you feel about things often determines the decisions and actions you take and make.

 16. Find value in doing less